 Definition of Module: A 'Module' is just a library composed of code and functions.

 Another Huge Benefit of Coding with Python: Python is known for its wide-ranging, expansive, and complimentary standard library.

-Additionally, Python is referred to as a ‘glue language’ because it works with numerous frameworks, programming paradigms, programming languages, and protocols.
+Additionally, Python is a 'glue language' because it works with numerous frameworks, programming paradigms, programming languages, and protocols.

 It's that time again for another clarifying question!